 Yes, you have a sizable amount of information you would like included.

 Yes, it is important you mention your personal details, experience, skills, and education.

-However…… there are also several words and phrases to avoid within your CV.
+However, there are also several words and phrases to avoid within your CV.

-What bits do I leave out?
+What bits should you leave out?

 - “Curriculum Vitae” – Having this at the top of your CV is probably the most common CV cliché of all time.
 It should be fairly obvious that what you are reading is a CV.
 Instead, it is fine to have your name as the title after all you are the owner of the document.